OpenCilk/www.opencilk.org/src/doc/users-guide/cilkscale.md

 $ /opt/opencilk/bin/clang++ qsort_wsp.cpp -fopencilk -fcilktool=cilkscale -O3 -o qsort_cs
 ```

-Then, we run `cilkscale.py` with our instrumented binaries, a problem size of
+Then, we run `cilkscale.py` with our instrumented binaries on a sequence of
-100,000,000, and options to set the output paths for the resulting CSV table
+100,000,000 random integeres, and specify the output paths for the resulting
-and PDF document of visualization plots:
+CSV table and PDF document of visualization plots:

 ```shell-session
 $ python3 /opt/opencilk/share/Cilkscale_vis/cilkscale.py \